davmarc-lab/CG-Project2/CG-Project2/Notes.md

  - [ ] Fix ImGui Popups level, to understand try creating a new popup (IGMenuPopup)
     - [X] Add a static event queue to implement selected action in IGMenuPopup
  - [ ] Implement a ResourceManager
+ - [ ] Implement a better method to manage Debug Logs, also find a way to implement time stamps